bcgov/smk/docs/configuration/layers/vector.md

 Each conditional style has a `property`, which is the name of a feature attribute, and `conditions`, an array of objects containing:

 - `value`: the value of the feature's `property` attribute
+- `label`: an optional description of features matching this condition, for use in legends; if omitted; value will be used
 - `style`: an object of style properties and values
 - `operator`: an optional operator to use to compare the condition value to the feature's property value.
 Operators are:
     - `>` greater than, for number values